 After 1951 the Political Archive initially served as a selective archive which sought to store only files from the new Federal Foreign Office which were truly worthy of being retained.
 Just as in 1920, the systematic collection of material to be archived began with files from the political directorates-general.
-In order to fully unburden the registries of old files, a separate registry was set up and it was not merged with the Political Archive until 1968.
-Previously, due to space constraints, it had primarily destroyed files from the early 1950s from country divisions within the Economic Directorates-General.
+In order to relieve the registries of their old files continuously a separate registry (“reponierte Registratur”) was set up which was only united with the Political Archive in 1968.
+Previously, due to space constraints, it had primarily disposed of files from the early 1950s from country divisions within the Economic Directorates-General.

-The records centre was set up in 1972 as a comprehensive repository in which all files submitted from Germany are stored before being processed and allocated to the archive which corresponded to their provenance.
-A second comprehensive repository was set up for the archive material from the missions abroad.
+In 1972 the interim archives (“Zwischenarchiv”) was established as a comprehensive record group.
+Since then all files that are transferred to the Political Archive from divisions of the headquarters get sorted into it until they are being processed and allocated to the record group corresponding with their provenance.
+A second comprehensive record group was set up for the archival material from the missions abroad.
 Work on processing the contents of the final archive began in earnest in the 1980s.
 In connection with this, the files from the Zentrale Rechtsschutzstelle [central legal protection office], which had been part of the Federal Foreign Office from 1953 to 1970, were handed over to the Federal Archives.

 * open files from the MfAA headquarters and missions abroad

 * interministerial agreements between the GDR and other countries